Hodge-Deligne polynomials of character varieties of abelian groups

-\end{prop} \begin{proof} The $GL(n,\mathbb{C})$-character variety is given by Proposition \ref{prop:GLn-char-var}, and is irreducible, so that $\mathcal{M}_{r}G=\mathcal{M}_{r}^{0}G=T^{r}/S_{n}$, with the maximal torus $T\cong(\mathbb{C}^{*})^{n}$ and the Weyl group being the symmetric group on $n$ letters, $S_{n}$, of cardinality $|S_{n}|=n!$.
-The automorphism $A_{\sigma}$ on $H^{1}(T,\mathbb{C})\cong\mathbb{C}^{n}$ acts by permutation, so it is given by the matrix $M_{\sigma}$.
-Hence, the formula is a direct application of Proposition \ref{prop:mHs-General}. \end{proof} We now provide an even more concrete formula, and better adapted to computer calculations, using the relation between conjugacy classes of permutations and partitions of a natural number $n$, to compute the above determinants.
+We now provide an even more concrete formula, and better adapted to computer calculations, using the relation between conjugacy classes of permutations and partitions of a natural number $n$, to compute the above determinants.

 For this, we set up some notation.
 Let $n\in\mathbb{N}$ and $\mathcal{P}_{n}$ be the set of partitions of $n$.
 We denote by $\underline{n}$ a general partition in $\mathcal{P}_{n}$ and write it as